 24. Uncover a vintage treasure.
 Expat Amanda Bloom has an eye for vintage and hosts pop-up sales every month or so under the name The History of Things to Come.
 While it’s free to browse, I can’t guarantee you won’t leave without spending at least a few dollars on a new frock.

 25. Catch a live gig.
 For better or for worse (karaoke, I’m looking at you), there is music to be heard on the streets of Phnom Penh every night of the week.
-Acoustic performances at Farm to Table, jazz at Bouchon Wine Bar and many, many more free events are all listed on the website Leng Pleng (Khmer for ‘play music’).
-They also have a handy app.
+Friday night acoustic performances at Farm to Table, jazz at Bouchon Wine Bar, swing music at Hanger 44 in Bassac Lane and many, many more free events are all listed on the website Leng Pleng (Khmer for ‘play music’).
+They also have an app.

 26. Participate in one of Cambodia’s Buddhist festivals.
 Visaka Bochea Day, Meak Bochea Day and Bonn Pchum Ben Day are among the most revered holidays on the Buddhist calendar, while Bonn Om Touk (the water and boat race festival, November) is cause for city wide celebration.
 During Khmer New Year (March/April), Phnom Penh tends to empty out (and shut down) as people return home to their villages to mark the occasion with their families.

 27. Eat a picnic lunch at a public park.
 Sometimes the focus of protests and political demonstrations, the 1.2-hectare Freedom Park, which reaches from the train station all the way to the Night Market, is usually a peaceful spot to sit.
 Smaller parks around the Royal Palace and National Museum are usually abuzz with local families on Sunday afternoons.